citizenfx/natives/PLAYER/ExtendWorldBoundaryForPlayer.md

 ```
 Appears only 3 times in the scripts, more specifically in michael1.ysc
 -
-Expands the playable world boundary for the player to prevent dying and to prevent a vehicle's engine from automatically being killed if they go "out of the world."
+Expands the playable world boundary for the player to prevent dying and can be used to prevent a vehicle's engine from automatically being killed if they go "out of the world."

 Call frequency: This native does not need to be called in a loop.
 ```